galmouzni/Shweta_et_al_2023/README.md

 ## Differential Gene Expression analysis

+> ### Expression of histone, replicative and variant, genes
+>
+> `Scripts/expression_analysis.r` build the heatmap of expression relative to mean level in siCtrl samples, in SuppFig2g and SuppFig3.

 > ### Evaluate differentially expressed genes (DEGs)
 >
 > `Scripts/dge_analysis_0.2.py` perform differential expression analysis and find the DEGs.